 SLAC managed construction and assembly of the main instrument for the Fermi Gamma-ray Space Telescope, an international project launched by NASA in 2008 to observe the universe in gamma rays.
 These high-energy rays bring us invaluable information about the extreme events that caused them, such as black holes and exploding stars.
 They may also yield evidence for dark matter, which so far has only been seen through its gravitational influence on the growth of structures in the universe.

-SLAC is leading the design and construction effort for the 3.2 gigapixel camera – the world’s biggest – planned for the Large Synoptic Survey Telescope (LSST).
-The LSST will photograph the entire southern sky every 3.5 days, providing a unique view of the transient universe.
-This will allow scientists to track the evolution of the universe and any changes in its expansion rate over time, giving us great insight into the nature of dark energy.
+SLAC is leading the design and construction effort for the 3.2 gigapixel camera – the world’s biggest – planned for Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST).
+It will photograph the entire southern sky every 3.5 days, providing a unique view of the transient universe.
+This will allow scientists to track the evolution of the universe and any changes in its expansion rate over time, giving us great insight into the nature of dark energy. .

 A leading hypothesis is that dark matter is composed of Weakly Interacting Massive Particles, or WIMPs.
 LUX-ZEPLIN will search for these particles by looking for evidence of WIMPs colliding with xenon nuclei inside the LZ detector, located 4850 feet underground in South Dakota's Sanford Underground Research Facility.
 The LZ group at SLAC plays a major role in designing, fabricating and carrying out the experiment, as well as reponsible for determining how to best purify the liquid xenon that will be used in the detector.